grommunio/grommunio-documentation/admin/quickstart.rst

 - A TLS certificate with all included DNS names, alternatively a wildcard certificate for the entire domain.
 (Let's Encrypt can be configured by grommunio-setup.)
-  If you already own a certificate, it can be re-used provided it is in PEM format, with one file containing the certificate chain and server certificate, as well as a separate key file.
+  If you already own a certificate, it can be reused provided it is in PEM format, with one file containing the certificate chain and server certificate, as well as a separate key file.